Russia's war on Ukraine latest: Russian critic of war jailed for 25 years | Law-Order

 * Russia's most powerful mercenary group, Wagner, sent at least 100 Ukrainian prisoners of war back to Ukraine to mark Orthodox Easter, according to a video posted by the group's founder, Yevgeny Prigozhin.
 DIPLOMACY

 * U.S. Ambassador to Russia Lynne Tracy said on Monday she had made a first visit in jail to Evan Gershkovich, a Wall Street Journal reporter accused by Moscow of spying, and had found him to be holding up well.
-His newspaper has rejected the charge. * A senior U.S. State Department official, on the sidelines of the G7 foreign ministers meeting in Japan, said: "In addition to the support we're all providing for what we expect will be a Ukrainian strong counter offensive this spring, we also began a conversation about long term security needs of Ukraine, long term economic investment and helping Ukraine become a stronger economic partner to Europe, a stronger supplier on the on the world stage ..."
+His newspaper has rejected the charge. * U.S. Attorney General Merrick Garland said the Justice Department intends to appoint a prosecutor and a legal adviser to assist Ukraine with its efforts to investigate and prosecute suspected war crimes by Russian forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)